-The KDHE Preparedness Program provides leadership to protect the health of Kansans through efforts to mitigate, prepare for, respond to, and recover from disasters, infectious disease, terrorism, and mass casualty emergencies.
-To accomplish this mission, Preparedness is responsible for the following:
+KDHE is the lead agency for ESF 8 and provides leadership to protect the health of Kansans through efforts to mitigate, prepare for, respond to, and recover from disasters, infectious disease, terrorism, and mass casualty emergencies.
+This mission is accomplished through the following:

-- Health and medical planning and response in Kansas - Serves as the coordinating unit for the Emergency Support Function (ESF) #8 - Maintains the Health Alert Network (KS-HAN) - Serves as the grantee for the Centers for Disease Control and Prevention (CDC) and Health and Human Services (HHS) health preparedness cooperative agreements.
+- Health and medical planning and response in Kansas - Coordinating the Emergency Support Function (ESF) #8 - Maintaining the Kansas Health Alert Network (KS-HAN) - Serving as the grantee for the PHEP, HPP, and certain response-specific public health preparedness grants. - Providing educational and training opportunities for local partners - Coordinating PHEP Capability based planning by setting priorities that must be met by the end of the budget and grant period.